rizkidoank/trivia-assessment/README.md

 3. Execute `make build-images username=<docker-username>` to build and test docker images
 4. Execute `make publish-images username=<docker-username>` to push the docker images

+NOTE: To bump image version, ensure you update the `VERSION` file.

 ## Test Helm Chart

 Assuming kubernetes cluster already in place, you can test or install helm chart.